Flow into Fall

 - This same caution applies to fertilizers and potting soil as well.
 One of the great things about gardening at home on a small scale is that you can often create all the fertilizer you need yourself through simple composting of kitchen and yard scraps.

-- However, many plants that are considered weeds, have beneficial qualities.
-Try to develop a tolerance for some weeds.
-For instance, clover - considered a typical turf weed thrives in soil with low nitrogen levels, compaction issues, and drought stress.
+Many plants that are considered weeds have beneficial qualities.
+Try to develop a tolerance for some weeds in your garden.
+For instance, clover is considered a typical turf weed, but it thrives in soil with low nitrogen levels, compaction issues, and drought stress.
+See Taking a Stand on Clover: The benefits of clover to bees, soil biology, and water quality to learn more.

 Other Garden, Lawn, and Pesticide Resources